jwedrowycz/ticket-app/README.md

 ## Features

-- Login system with registration new users
+- Login system with registration of new users
 - Send tickets
 - Receive tickets
 - Tickets have: